Monday, 9 April 2012

 “We could certainly do with a new Winstanley to help today” Kevin Brownlow

-“You poor take courage, you rich take care/This Earth was made a Common Treasury for everyone to share/All things in common, all people one “.Diggers Song.
+“You poor take courage; you rich take care/This Earth was made a Common Treasury for everyone to share/All things in common, all people one “.Diggers Song.

 What was Brownlow’s inspiration from making this film?
 Like many people he had become disillusioned with the political set up (this was in 1975),”The Labour Party is no longer the Labour Party.
 Nor is the Conservative Party.
 You can hardly tell the difference.
 We are in a real mess.
 And I don’t know where we’re heading.”.

 According to the writer Marina Lewycka who worked on the film “ it is no coincidence that there should have been a renewed surge of interest in Winstanley and the Diggers in the 1960s and 1970s, at a time when the spirit of revolution was out on the streets, and latter-day Diggers were occupying campuses and squatting houses and apartment blocks.
-I was a starry-eyed young PhD student in 1970, researching revolutionary thought in the 17th century.
-What drew me to Winstanley was not only his political radicalism, but that he seemed to have a "psychological" understanding of the biblical narrative, unusual at that time, as an allegory of the struggle between good and evil which took place in every human heart”.
+I was a starry-eyed young PhD student in 1970, researching radical thought in the 17th century.
+What drew me to Winstanley was not only his political radicalism but that he seemed to have a "psychological" understanding of the biblical narrative, unusual at that time, as an allegory of the struggle between good and evil which took place in every human heart”.

-Lewycka explains the ethics behind the making of the film “in some ways, the making of the film Winstanley mirrored the endeavour of the original Diggers.
+Lewycka explains the ethics behind the making of the film “in some ways, the making of the movie Winstanley mirrored the endeavour of the original Diggers.
 It was an enterprise held together by a shared belief that commitment was more important than money, a lack of hierarchy that occasionally bordered on the anarchic, the spirit of voluntarism, good humour, camaraderie, stoicism in the face of setbacks, and a willingness to submit to the rigours of English dirt and English weather in pursuit of a higher purpose.
 Like Winstanley, we had our priorities straight.
 We knew that fame, fortune and ambition were not what it was about; what mattered was doing it properly”.

 He is certainly a figure that according to Christopher Hill who turned the world upside down.

 His form of utopian communism was influenced by John Lilburne and his fellow Levellers.
-But in ideological terms he went further than the Levellers in both actions and words.
+But in ideological terms, he went further than the Levellers in both actions and words.

 The egalitarian nature of his philosophy was captured in his pamphlet “The New Law of Righteousness”, written in 1648.
 “Selfish imaginations”, he said had lead one man to rule over another.
 “But everyone shall put their hands to till the earth and bring up cattle, and the blessing of the earth shall be common to all,” “When a man hath need of any corn or cattle, take from the next store-house he meets with.
 There shall be no buying and selling, no fairs or markets, but the whole earth shall be the common Treasury for every man.”